kubernetes-sigs/cluster-api-provider-aws/docs/proposal/aws-resource-handling.md

 3. attempting to delete resource fails after an attempt to rollback due to a failure to record the ID of the created resource to the cluster/machine object for resources that do not support tagging on create.
 4. the controller/actuator dies after creating a resource but before tagging and or recording the resource

+## Misc TODOs

+- Incorporate retries for AWS or cluster-api requests?
+- Enumerate specific classes of workflows and identify which resources fall into which class based on tagging support, client token support, etc.

 ## Using client tokens

 Where possible use [client tokens](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Run_Instance_Idempotency.html) in the create request so that subsequent requests will return the same response.